widdowquinn/2018-03-06-ibioic/docs/installation_attendees.rst

 which can be used to participate in the workshop.

 ..
 ATTENTION::
-    The virtual machine file is very large (11GB) and should be downlaoded well in advance of the workshop, if you think you may need to use it!
+    The virtual machine file is very large (11GB) and should be downloaded well in advance of the workshop, if you think you may need to use it!

 1. Click on the badge below to go to the virtual machine download page: